 Hello and welcome to another chapter in Raven’s Odyssey.

 The topic today is unlearning and relearning.
 I can’t be the only one who has realised at different points in their life, that they have acquired some unhealthy/unhelpful behaviours, attitudes and beliefs, which does more harm than good in their life.
 With the current pandemic, more and more people are realising the importance of unlearning negative behaviours and relearning more positive behaviours.
-I have been on this journey, since I decided to take a gap year before starting graduate entry medicine, and my soul-search, reflection and self-improvement were definitely amplified while I was in Lockdown.
+I have been on this journey, since I decided to take a gap year before starting graduate entry medicine, and my soul-searching, reflection and self-improvement were definitely amplified with the Lockdowns.

 So how do you unlearn a behaviour, mindset, attitude, etc?